 What is the spotting distance between the protein spots on the array?

 The horizontal distance between protein spots is 405μm and the vertical distance between protein spots is 360μm.

 What is the diameter of the protein spots in the array?

 The diameter of individual protein spots is 150μm.

 How is the quality of the protein array data verified?

-Data extracted using the image quantification software is subjected to pre-processing where the percentage of coefficient of variation (CV %) of intra-protein, intra-slide and inter-array for each replica spot is calculated.
-CV% > 20% is used as quality benchmark for the replica spots.
+Data extracted with the image quantification software undergoes pre-processing, during which the percentage of the coefficient of variation (CV%) of intra-protein, intra-slide, and inter-array measurements is calculated for each replicate spot.
+A CV% of 20% or lower is used as the quality benchmark for replicate spots.

 What are the positive and negative controls on the array?